 - Too little yang can affect both the hormone transition at ovulation and the quality of the luteal phase. this would be termed yang and/or qi deficiency in Chinese medicine.

 Based on these different diagnoses I adapt my acupuncture treatments and create a specially tailored herbal formula for each patient, which along with any treatment suggested by the patient’s doctor can significantly improve or correct a luteal phase defect.

-Often all it takes for conception to occur is bit of detective work combined with Eastern and Western medicine working together to correct a small but significant imbalance.
-Then before I know it I’m waking up to baby pictures on Facebook and the satisfaction of seeing another patient become a Mom.
+Often all it takes for conception to occur is a bit of detective work combined with Eastern and Western medicine working together to correct a small but significant imbalance.